 And what is now a dream could be the shape of things to come.

-Best of all is the opening track, ‘Spirit’, a rock opera in embryo, not far from what Jim MacLaine was trying to do with ‘Sancta Dea’ in Stardust (there’s one for the teenagers).
+Best of all is the opening track, ‘Spirit’, a rock opera in embryo, not far from what Jim MacLaine was trying to do with ‘Sancta Dea’ in Stardust.
 Again, you’re going to have suspend critical judgement on the recording – while the spirit is willing, the production is weak – but again I think you’ll find it rewarding.

-I believe this is the same Bill Davidson who went on to make solo albums later in the 1970s that were much bigger production numbers – see, for example ‘It Is Finished’ (1977) – but also much more straightforward and not as idiosyncratic and endearing.
-I’m not sure he was still in the Salvation Army by that stage: maybe that was the problem.
+I believe this is the same Bill Davidson who went on to make solo albums later in the 1970s that were much bigger production numbers – see, for example ‘It Is Finished’ (1977) – but also much more straightforward, far less idiosyncratic and endearing.